Do You Need Eye Wash In Your First Aid Kit?

 An eye wash station will contain the solution you need but will also have some kind of applicator to allow you to apply the eye wash to the eye easily and practically.

-Some eye wash stations do this via an applicator that can send the water into your eye, or through an eye cup where you use gravity to allow the water to rinse the eye.
+Some eye wash stations do this via a cotton-tipped applicator that can send the water into your eye, or through a sterile eye cup where you use gravity to allow the water to rinse the eye.

 To Use A Nozzle Applicator